-Participatory Arts practice and work as artists in the community, is all about allowing participants to become collaborators.
+Participatory Arts practice and the work of an artist in the community, is all about allowing participants to become collaborators.
 The best engagement projects start with good partnerships; respecting the needs of all the individuals involved.

 In 2018 Rost Productions worked with several community groups in South Manchester to create large scale, cycle-driven, processional structures for Manchester Day Parade with the theme ‘Word on the Street’!

 Over the last few years Rost Productions has provided an exciting participatory projects for Vodafone UK.
-This work began in the Gigatent at MK International Festival, where collaborators, Nick Garnett and Jessica Rost built a big cardboard rocket and sound scape with young people.
+This work began in the Gigatent at MK International Festival, where collaborators, Nick Garnett and Jessica Rost built a huge cardboard rocket and sound scape with young people.
 The spacey installation went on show at MK Central Library for one month after the festival for people to see and explore!
 Following on from this we provided further engagement work for Vodafone at Peterborough and elsewhere.
 You can read more here.

-Participation and engagement in the Arts is very important to me.
-I believe that art should be accessible and relevant to people of all ages and abilities; also that ‘artists’ have the power, even a responsibility, to work among their communities; bringing people together to develop creativity and to celebrate connection and diversity.
-Jessica and her team, have initiated many projects which focus on social issues or bring art out of traditional spaces, into unusual or ‘non-traditional’ spaces -often engaging audiences who wouldn’t normally attend or take part in the arts.
+Participation and engagement in the Arts is very important.
+Art needs to be accessible and relevant to people of all ages and abilities; ‘artists’ have the power, even a responsibility, to work among their communities; bringing people together to develop creativity and to celebrate connection and diversity.
+Jessica and her team, have initiated many projects which focus on social issues or bring art out of traditional spaces into unusual or ‘non-traditional’ spaces -often engaging audiences and participants who wouldn’t normally attend or take part in the arts.